End of the Wirtschaftswunder? Germany's sudden slowdown

 Compounding the problem has been pronounced weakness in public investment.
 A study by the DIHK Chambers of Commerce and Industry last month said Germany was suffering from an overall investment gap amounting to 3 percent of GDP, or 80 billion euros annually.

-At roughly 17 percent of GDP, total annual investment levels in Germany lie below those of other industrialised countries, which average over 21 percent.
-In Germany's southern neighbour Austria, for example, the level is 27 percent.
+At roughly 17 percent of GDP, total annual investment levels in Germany lie below those of other industrialized countries, which average over 21 percent.
+In Germany's southern neighbor Austria, for example, the level is 27 percent.

 Pointing to these figures, DIHK President Eric Schweitzer likens the current mood in Germany to that on the Titanic: "Everyone is partying and no one sees the threat of the looming iceberg."